fabio-sassi/zm/MANUAL.md

 ## EVENT:
-A task can be suspended waiting a virtual event.
-This is done with:
+A task can be suspended waiting a virtual event:

 	zmyield zmEVENT(e) | 5;